Statutes / Laws

 § 455.2.
 Findings

-(b) Impact of rabies epidemic.--The socioeconomic impact of the epidemic is frightening.
-Not only is the postexposure treatment costly, but the protocol surrounding a single suspected rabid animal requires the expenditure of both monetary and human resources.
+(b) Impact of rabies epidemic.--The socioeconomic impact of rabies in animals and humans is significant.
+Infection by the rabies virus is almost always fatal.
+The protocol surrounding a single suspected rabid animal requires the expenditure of both monetary and human resources by the department, and the human postexposure prophylaxis is expensive.

 CREDIT(S)